coralogix/terraform-provider-coralogix/docs/resources/dashboard.md

 - `scale_type` (String)
 - `sort_by` (String)
 - `stack_definition` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--id--definition--pie_chart--stack_definition))
 - `unit` (String) The unit of the chart.
-Can be one of unspecified, milliseconds, seconds, kbytes, mbytes, gbytes, mibytes, gibytes, usd_cents, bytes_iec, euro, microseconds, bytes, kibytes, euro_cents, usd.
+Can be one of kbytes, mibytes, seconds, mbytes, kibytes, gibytes, usd, unspecified, bytes, euro, microseconds, milliseconds, gbytes, bytes_iec, euro_cents, usd_cents.
 - `y_axis_view_by` (String)

 <a id="nestedatt--layout--sections--rows--id--definition--pie_chart--query"></a>